Reading

 “The heart is deceitful above all things, and desperately sick; who can understand it?”

-We are broken.
-You can’t get around it.
-You cannot have a big enough brain, a strong enough arm, or a mighty enough spirit to fix this problem.
+You can’t get around this.
+You cannot have a big enough brain, a strong enough arm, a mighty enough spirit to fix this problem.

 We are broken without the ability to fix ourselves.

-We are sinners, and as we have seen in Jeremiah, sinners in the hands of a God who is angry at sin.
+We are sinners, as we see in Jeremiah, sinners in the hands of a God who is angry at sin.

 What is the solution?